georgia-tech-db/evadb/RELEASING.md

-# EVA Release Guide
+# EvaDB Release Guide

 ## Before You Start

-Make sure you have [PyPI](https://pypi.org) account with maintainer access to the EVA project.
+Make sure you have [PyPI](https://pypi.org) account with maintainer access to the EvaDB project.
 Create a .pypirc in your `$HOME` directory.

 It should look like this (contain your PyPI credentials):